jacksoncapper/Resty/README.md

 <p>Security policies can be overridden by implementing the <code>[policy type]-policy</code> function in the API object overriding the default policy.</p>

 <h5>Security Checkpoints</h5>
 <p>Each action has a series of checkpoints where the action will be allowed or denied.
 A checkpoint produces a relationship, and then compares it to the relevant security policy.
 Only one relationship needs to match any of the relationships specified in the policy to pass each security checkpoint.
-When the authorised user has a blocked relationship with any authority user, this will always result in the action being denied.</p>
+When the user has a blocked relationship with any authority, this will always result in the action being denied.</p>
 <ul>
   <li>
     GET